 - Flows, Stream Channel Structure, and Environmental Flow Needs Assessment/Modelling - Effects on Salmon Freshwater Abundance, Survival, and Smolt Production

-- a leave-strip buffer 1–70 m wide from the estuary to 1300 metres upstream;
+- A leave-strip buffer 1 to 70m wide from the estuary to 1300 metres upstream

-- “intensive” clearcutting along 900 metres of stream channel immediately upstream from the leave-strip treatment (no riparian trees were left, some trees were felled and yarded across the stream, and commercially valuable windthrown trees were recovered from the stream channel); and
+- “Intensive” clearcutting along 900 metres of stream channel immediately upstream from the leave-strip treatment (no riparian trees were left, some trees were felled and yarded across the stream, and commercially valuable windthrown trees were recovered from the stream channel)

 The study was carried out in three phases:

-- during-harvest period, 1976–1981, when about 41% of the watershed (including almost all of the valley bottom) was harvested; and
+- During-harvest period, 1976 to 1981, when about 41% of the watershed (including almost all of the valley bottom) was harvested; and

-- post-harvest period, currently from 1982 to the present.
-Within the post-harvest phase (1987–1995), about 21 percent more of the basin was logged in headwater areas.
+- Post-harvest period, currently from 1982 to the present.
+Within the post-harvest phase (1987 to 1995), about 21 percent more of the basin was logged in headwater areas.

 Forest harvesting changes the hydrological cycle beginning with forest canopy precipitation (e.g., rainfall) interception and the amount and speed of runoff to stream channels).
 The time to return to pre-harvest conditions,” hydrologic recovery”, is determined through sub-canopy microclimatology and rainfall interception and runoff.